Updated – Originally published March 14, 2023

 Technology is now completely enmeshed in the experience of growing-up.
 Large chunks of friendship, dating, school, and extracurricular activities rely on text and group chat.
 It’s so ingrained that the tech decisions confronting parents now have more to do with when and how, not if.

 When it comes to messaging through a smart device, it’s hard to know the right amount of freedom to give a child.
-How do you give your kid the space they need and want while also giving them the safety they deserve?
-And give yourself the peace of mind you need?
+How can you balance giving your child the freedom they crave while ensuring their safety and giving yourself peace of mind?

 This article discusses the importance of monitoring kids’ text messages and provides tips on how to do it effectively without infringing on their autonomy, or creating feelings of distrust.